Attendance policy from January 2020:

 5.1 Reviewing a child case to extend funding

-The reason for an extending funding will be influenced by the circumstances (i.e. child sickness) and when in the term the 21st day (or 41%) of absence of funded hours has occurred. i.e. if this was in the last two weeks of the term it would be reasonable for the Council to fund the child for the full term and the case will be reviewed again at the beginning of the following term.
+The reason for an extending funding will be influenced by the circumstances (i.e. child sickness) and when in the term the 21st day (or 41%) of absence of funded hours has occurred. i.e. if sickness or injury fell in the last two weeks of the term that took a child over 20 days of absence, it could be reasonable for the Council to fund the child for the full term and the case will be reviewed again at the beginning of the following term.

-Circumstances where the Council must consider extending funding that prevents the child regularly attending for EEF sessions could include:
+Circumstances where the Council might consider extending funding for circumstances that prevents the child regularly attending for EEF sessions could include: